Top-Rated New York to Delaware Car Shipping Company

 AFTA PLAN Gap Protection

-Carrier liability coverage applies while vehicles are loaded and in transit, though individual policies may include deductibles, exclusions, or coverage limitations depending on the situation.
-AFTA PLAN is an optional gap protection program designed to help cover up to a defined portion of a customer’s deductible if eligible damage is reported within 48 hours of delivery.
-AFTA PLAN does not replace carrier liability coverage and is offered separately as optional protection.
+Carrier liability coverage applies while your vehicle is loaded and in transit, although coverage terms may include exclusions or deductible-related gaps depending on the circumstances.
+AFTA PLAN is an optional gap protection program designed to help cover up to a defined portion of your insurance deductible for eligible damage reported within 48 hours of delivery.
+AFTA PLAN is not insurance and does not replace or extend the carrier's liability coverage.

 Discounts Available on This Route

-AmeriFreight Auto Transport offers route-eligible discounts for qualifying customers shipping between New York and Delaware.
+AmeriFreight Auto Transport offers discounts for many qualifying customers shipping vehicles between New York and Delaware.
+Available programs include discounts for:

 Active and retired military First responders Medical personnel Students Senior citizens